M-J-P/aws-cloudops-storage/content/3.EBS/Create_Volume/Volume_Settings/_index.md

     - General Purpose SSD (gp2) - baseline of 3 IOPS per GiB; 100 IOPS (min); burstable to 3000 IOPS
     - General Purpose SSD (gp3) - 3,000 to 16,000 IOPS
     - Provisioned IOPS SSD - 100 to 256,000 IOPS
-    - Throughput Optimized HDD - performance is measured in throughput (MiB/s)
+    - Throughput Optimized HDD - not applicable; performance is measured in throughput (MiB/s)
-    - Cold HDD - performance is measured in throughput (MiB/s)
+    - Cold HDD - not applicable; performance is measured in throughput (MiB/s)
     - Magnetic - not applicable

 `STEP 8:`  Enter the minimum size of **3000 IOPS**.  *(feel free to experiment with numbers)*